HUMANITIES@WORK SUMMER FUNDING (Sponsored by the CWRU Career Center and the Baker-Nord Institute for the Humanities):

-There is one central application process for the Humanities@Work Summer Stipends, the Feldman Grants, and the Cramer Fellowships.
+There is one central application process for the Humanities@Work SUMMER STIPEND, the FELDMAN GRANTS, and CRAMER FELLOWSHIPS, and the BUILDING PATHS TO HEALTH CAREERS GRANT.
 Students who submit a complete application will automatically be considered for all of the opportunities for which they meet the eligibility requirements.

 Eligibility